Volume-Variance Relations#

 plt.show()

-Observe the impact of scaling on the two models.
-First one with long spatial continuity and then one with short spatial continuity.
+• first one with long spatial continuity and then one with short spatial continuity

 plt.subplot(421)